Despite garages being one of the most used spaces in homes, they are also commonly the most cluttered.

 3. Air out your garage

 Now that your garage is emptied out, make sure all windows and any doors that open to the outside are opened up.
-You’ll be able to give your musty garage a good airing out now that all the clutter is gone, as the airflow will be greatly improved.
-Using a box fan or shop fan sitting at one of these openings will help.
+You’ll be able to give your musty garage a good airing out now that all the clutter is gone.

 4. Wipe down and sweep out the garage